bernardofsr/Struts-Scan/README.md

 ### Modified project of: https://github.com/Lucifer1993/struts-scan
+Modifications:
-[Modification] Work on Python3
+🐍 Work on Python3
-[Modification] Translated to English
+🌎 Translated to English

 # Struts-scan
 Quickly detect vulnerabilities in struts command execution, and can be batched.